rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "GraphQL Caching" "graphql-caching" %}}

 Implementing a simplified cache with GraphQL is more complex than implementing it in REST.
-In REST, resources are accessed with URLs,  you would be able to cache on a resource level, because you have the resource URL as identifier.
+In REST, resources are accessed with URLs, so you can cache on a resource level because you have the resource URL as identifier.
 In GraphQL, this becomes complex because each query can be different, even though it operates on the same entity.
 You may only request just the name of an author in one query, but want to know the email address in the next.
 That's where you need a more fine-grained cache at field level, which can be difficult to implement.
 However, most of the libraries built on top of GraphQL offer caching mechanisms out of the box.

 {{% chapter_header "Why not REST?" "why-not-rest" %}}